MooersLab/latextips/README.md

 ## Start with simple projects

 There is not that much in the way of coding to learn for writing the heart of a LaTeX document between the `\begin{document}` and `\end{document}` tags.
-The trouble comes when you extend LaTeX by importing packages via the documents preamble.
+The trouble comes when you extend LaTeX by importing packages via the document's preamble.

 ## Start with a simple manuscript format

-Initially, avoid using the complex template documents for journal articles that you find on the Overleaf website or at publisher website.
+Initially, avoid using the complex template documents for journal articles that you find on the Overleaf website or at the publisher website.
 You can submit a plain [double-spaced manuscript document](https://github.com/MooersLab/manuscriptInLaTeX) on the first submission for any journal.
 Do not waste time on complex configurations for the first submission.
 You may have to send the manuscript to a different journal that requires a different template.